NBC News/WSJ poll: Sanders opens up double-digit lead nationally in Democratic race

 And 53 percent say that Trump's comments and actions after his acquittal have been inappropriate, versus just 20 percent who believe they have been appropriate.

-The margin for error for the 426 Democratic primary voters the poll measured is plus-minus 4.8 percentage points.
+The margin of error for the 426 Democratic primary voters the poll measured is plus-minus 4.8 percentage points.